Best and Cheapest Homeowners Insurance in Michigan

 Notice that replacement cost doesn’t factor in the land itself or other real estate market factors.
 Thus, what you pay for your house or what you could sell your house for is not the same as its replacement cost.

-In Michigan home insurance, other structures limits are typically 10% of your dwelling coverage.
+On a standard Michigan home insurance quote, other structures limits are typically 10% of your dwelling coverage.
 So, in our example above, the other structures limit is $30,000.

 Personal property coverage is much more flexible.
 You choose your personal property limits when you get a policy based on the value of your belongings.
 Insurers and agents recommend that you make a home inventory list to determine how much personal property coverage you need.